 The Howl is my blog section of the site, where I write articles that focus on taking a more personal look at the events that have shaped the town, and the people whose lives have been entwined with it throughout the last one hundred years or so.

 I hope that the Forum on the site will become a community for people to reminisce about the Characters that they once knew, and talk about the places that were special to them.
 I would like to encourage people of all ages, so even if you were born too late to remember how things were in the town all those moons ago, if you are interested in finding out about how people lived back then or would like to find out about how the sites of the town looked, I would love for you to join in the fun.

 The website is not a precise History website.
 It is my reflection on the places and people I knew, and an exchange for the local people and families that also wish to recall the folk that were important in their lives.
 Of course there are many instances where elements of our Local History are highlighted, but they are usually as part of a story about a specific person or place or theme.

-If pure local History is what you are craving, I can recommend the most excellent Wolverhampton History & Heritage Website maintained by Bev Parker, and also the site for the Wolverhampton History & Heritage Society, where I am very proud to be a member.
+If pure local History is what you are craving, I can recommend the most excellent Wolverhampton History & Heritage Website maintained by Bev Parker, and also the site for the Wolverhampton Civic & Historical Society, where I am very proud to be a member.